-&lt;sup>17 The information required will vary depending on the stage of the investigation.
+16 The information required will vary depending on the stage of the investigation.
 Where not otherwise obvious, the Investigations Team member will also provide a paragraph summarising the nature of the service, and PSA's concerns.

-&lt;sup>18 The eligible members include industry non-executives on the Board who may bring their expertise to any assessment of enforcement activities, except where any conflict of interest exists.
+17 The eligible members include industry non-executives on the Board who may bring their expertise to any assessment of enforcement activities, except where any conflict of interest exists.
+For the avoidance of doubt, there is no requirement for a Board member to attend the IOP meeting or participate through email.

-2 procedure to a Track 1 based on a review of evidence gathered; issue a formal notification to a relevant provider in accordance with the Code, such as a Warning Notice; or consider the closure of the case and other regulatory activities.
+79. Also attending the meeting of the IOP or participating through email will be a Secretariat for the panel, the Head of Investigations and Enforcement, and the relevant Investigations Team member working on the case, who will coordinate any actions required based on the recommendations of the IOP.
+This may involve making further enquiries to gather or test evidence; switching the case from Track 2 procedure to a Track 1 based on a review of evidence gathered; issue a formal notification to a relevant provider in accordance with the Code, such as a Warning Notice; or consider the closure of the case and other regulatory activities.